aedobbyn/postal/README.md

 #### Multiple zips

-You can provide a vector of zips and map them nicely into a dataframe.
+You can provide a vector of zips and map them nicely into a long dataframe.
 Here we ask for all destination zips for these three origin zips.

 If an origin zip is supplied that is [not in use](https://en.wikipedia.org/wiki/List_of_ZIP_code_prefixes), it is